Limnerslease: The Artists' Home

-Limnerslease, was the Autumn/Winter residence of G F and Mary Watts.
-Wishing to escape the smogs of London that caused George bad health and to be a place of tranquillity for them both, 'the little house' grew into a source of inspiration and a place of great productivity.
-Limnerslease was designed by the great Arts & Crafts architect Sir Ernest George and was completed in 1891, and on Saturday 18 July the Wattses took possession.
+Limnerslease was the autumn/winter residence of G F and Mary Watts.
+Wishing to escape the smogs of London that caused George's bad health and to find a place of tranquility for them both, "the little house" grew into a source of inspiration and a place of great productivity.
+Limnerslease was designed by the great Arts & Crafts architect Sir Ernest George and was completed in 1891.
+On Saturday 18 July the Wattses took possession.

-“We stopped the cabs & walked up from Bolter's cottage, Signor stepping in by the drawing room window to take possession, & I following, the blessing hand of the ceiling was over our heads in an instant – then hard work began, & went on all day & by five o'clock we had something like order, last week's van load in the Hall was unpacked & put in its place, & today's unloaded & unpacked - Darling May came - & we planted the gentians & had tea in the drawing room – she went home & sent back some flannel – spirit for the lamp & promise of long ladders for putting up the blinds - About seven Andrew came – dear old fellow – welcoming us & almost hugging Signor in his arms, he kissed my hand & I kissed him; the beginning & end of all our reason for building and rooting here – they have been like the dearest children to Signor"
+We stopped the cabs & walked up from Bolter's cottage, Signor stepping in by the drawing room window to take possession, & I following, the blessing hand of the ceiling was over our heads in an instant – then hard work began, & went on all day & by five o'clock we had something like order, last week's van load in the Hall was unpacked & put in its place, & today's unloaded & unpacked - Darling May came - & we planted the gentians & had tea in the drawing room – she went home & sent back some flannel – spirit for the lamp & promise of long ladders for putting up the blinds - About seven Andrew came – dear old fellow – welcoming us & almost hugging Signor in his arms, he kissed my hand & I kissed him; the beginning & end of all our reason for building and rooting here – they have been like the dearest children to Signor.

 Limnerslease was very much an artists' home.
 'Limner' — the Old English for artist — and 'lease' — to glean hope for the future — were aptly combined.
 Mary was not the only one who found new inspiration in Compton; George set up a new studio designed with his large canvases in mind and desire for good light, a place where he was able to work on the many pieces that he had been meditating on throughout his career.